Code of business conduct for authority members

 3. Integrity

 Fáilte Ireland conducts all business transactions in accordance with best business practice.
-The principle of integrity is that each Authority member should be open, truthful and honest in their dealings connected with or acting on behalf of the Authority.
+The principle of integrity is that each Authority member must be open, truthful and honest in their dealings connected with or acting on behalf of the Authority.

 Conflict of Interest